A message from the Director

-I look forward to the second year of CSHOR and to learning more about our Earth’s complex climate system as our projects begin to reveal:
+I look forward to the third year of CSHOR and to learning more about our Earth’s complex climate system as our projects begin to reveal:

 - how the El Niño–Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD) occur and interact and how they vary on decadal timescales;